 In late September, IDF deputy chief Eyal Zamir revealed that the army is taking steps to prepare for a strike on Iran’s nuclear project.
 Israel “will not allow Iran to go nuclear,” he warned.

-Meanwhile, the Air Force held a large command-level exercise to improve wartime cooperation with other military branches.
+Meanwhile, the Israeli Air Force held a large command-level exercise to improve wartime cooperation with other military branches.
 The drill tested the IDF’s plan to utilize massive air power in the next war, senior officers said.
 The army also simulated combat in enemy territory.

 In a separate drill, IDF helicopters transported elite forces to Cyprus to prepare pilots for flights into Lebanon in case of war with Hezbollah.